 Upon completion of all three, you need to visit the Cryptarch, who will direct you to Tyra Karn at The Farm.
 Doing so will transform it into a second Relics of the Golden Age item, with two more objectives both on Nessus:

 - Objective 1: Defeat multiple Fallen with Drang without reloading (out of 10)

 - Objective 2: Defeat a powerful Fallen with Drang (out of 10)

 Powerful Fallen, meanwhile, is any Fallen enemy with yellow health (and is usually named).
 You also need to get the final kill (not someone in your Fireteam) for it to count.
-As with the first set of objectives, playing other activities and missions and having these steps on the backburner is probably the most hassle way to tick these off the list.

 Once done, you'll need to visit Tyra Karn again once done for the final Relics of the Golden Age quest step, which has you complete a special version of the Exodus Crash Strike on Nessus and destroy a Servitor named Kendricks-7.